Policy No: 2031 Responsible Office: Safety & Environmental Compliance Last Review Date: 02/10/2022 Next Required Review: 02/10/2027

-This policy applies to Finance & Administration, Executive VP and the USA Health Division employees as well as any person, either University employee, or outside contractor employee, who enters Confined Spaces on any of the University of South Alabama Campuses.
+This policy applies to Finance & Administration, Athletics, and the USA Health Division employees as well as any person, either University employee, or outside contractor employee, who enters Confined Spaces on any of the University of South Alabama Campuses.

 Confined Space: A space which has limited opening for entry and exit, or unfavorable natural ventilation which could allow accumulation of dangerous materials or in which an oxygen deficiency might exist.
 HVAC Units and Cooling Towers will have signage posted if excluded from Confined Space Permit process.